Web crawler: Re-visit policy

 The Web has a very dynamic nature, and crawling a fraction of the Web can take weeks or months.
 By the time a Web crawler has finished its crawl, many events could have happened, including creations, updates, and deletions.

 From the search engine's point of view, there is a cost associated with not detecting an event, and thus having an outdated copy of a resource.
 The most-used cost functions are freshness and age.

 Freshness: This is a binary measure that indicates whether the local copy is accurate or not.
 The freshness of a page p in the repository at time t is defined as:

 Age: This is a measure that indicates how outdated the local copy is.
 The age of a page p in the repository, at time t is defined as:

 Coffman et al. worked with a definition of the objective of a Web crawler that is equivalent to freshness, but use a different wording: they propose that a crawler must minimize the fraction of time pages remain outdated.
 They also noted that the problem of Web crawling can be modeled as a multiple-queue, single-server polling system, on which the Web crawler is the server and the Web sites are the queues.
 Page modifications are the arrival of the customers, and switch-over times are the interval between page accesses to a single Web site.
 Under this model, mean waiting time for a customer in the polling system is equivalent to the average age for the Web crawler.

 The objective of the crawler is to keep the average freshness of pages in its collection as high as possible, or to keep the average age of pages as low as possible.
-These objectives are not equivalent: in the first case, the crawler is just concerned with how many pages are out-dated, while in the second case, the crawler is concerned with how old the local copies of pages are.
+These objectives are not equivalent: in the first case, the crawler is just concerned with how many pages are outdated, while in the second case, the crawler is concerned with how old the local copies of pages are.

 Two simple re-visiting policies were studied by Cho and Garcia-Molina: